SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

-When using source generation, the value of the property initializer will be included in the argument's description in the [usage help](UsageHelp.md) as long as the value is either a literal, a constant, or an enumeration value.
+When using source generation, the value of the property initializer will be included in the argument's description in the [usage help](UsageHelp.md) as long as the value is either a literal, a constant, a property reference, or an enumeration value.
 Other types of initializers (such as a `new` expression or a method call), will not have their value shown in the usage help.

 > You can disable showing default values in the usage help if you do not want it.